 Here at Money Talks News, we spend a lot of time telling you how to save money.

-But what happens once you’ve cut the lattes and canceled the gym membership, but you’re still burning a hole in your checking account each month?
+But what happens once you’ve cut the lattes and canceled the gym membership, and you’re still burning a hole in your checking account each month?
 At that point, it may be time to pull out the big guns — time to get extreme.

-Here are eight out-of-the-box ways to save big.
+Here are some out-of-the-box ways to save big.
 These go beyond the frugal tips that save you pennies.
 Instead, they are things that may require big lifestyle changes, but that will pay off in the form of serious savings.

 1. Turn off the A/C